Home

 IBM Simon

-The Simon was the first smartphone.
-It was invented in 1992, long before people even started using the term “smartphone.”
-It was the world’s first touchscreen phone, the iPhone would come out 15 years later, in 2007.
+The Simon was the first smartphone, invented in 1992, long before anyone used the term “smartphone.”
+It was the world’s first touchscreen phone, though it was not touchscreen in the modern sense; it used a resistive touch panel with stylus input.
 Simon became available for sale in 1994.
-Yes, it could send emails.
+It could even send emails.
 It was the beginning of modern-day super smart gadgets.

 Boombox